 - Add scary effects

-For 2015, we went full commercial as Hagan's House of Horrors.
-We created a 16,000+ sq ft haunted house in leased space, which included two complete total blackout mazes that were constructed the same way.
-If it works, why change it?
-For 2016, we built our own post frame building on our property that contained our haunt and we had a total blackout maze that was be constructed the same way.
+A year later, we went commercial as Hagan's House of Horrors.
+We created a 16,000+ square foot haunted house in a leased space.
+It included two complete blackout mazes that were constructed in the same fashion as our previous year's maze.
+If something works, why change it?
+In 2016, we built our own post-frame building on our property to contain our haunt and created yet another maze in the same way.

 If you're building a maze for young children, large cardboard boxes make really great building blocks.
-Just cut holes large enough for the children to crawl through in the ends of each box and line the boxes up in a maze pattern on the floor of your basement or garage—open side down, against the floor.
+Just cut holes large enough for the children to crawl through in the ends of each box and line the boxes up in a maze pattern on the floor of your basement or garage.
+Place the boxes open-side-down against the floor.

 After you've designed your layout, paint and decorate the insides of the boxes.
-Poke small holes in some of the boxes and place a flashlight or strobe light outside of the box, so it makes a light pattern inside the maze.
+Poke small holes in some of them and place a flashlight or strobe light outside so it makes a light pattern inside the maze.
 Use glow-in-the-dark stars and moons to make it creepier.
 Hang rubber spiders and webbing from the "ceilings" of the boxes to tickle the kids as they crawl through.

 To create walls using old sheets, you will use ropes to create "clotheslines" where you want your walls to be.
 If you're working outside, anchor the rope to trees, porch railings, or any other fixed object at the correct height.
-You can plant tent poles or dowels firmly into the ground and use those as anchors.
+You can also plant tent poles or dowels firmly into the ground and use those as anchors.
 Then, simply hang sheets over the lines to make the walls of your maze.
-If you're inside, we'd advise you to spray these with something to make them fire retardant.
+Always spray sheets with fire retardant.

-For our commercial haunt in 2015, we cleaned Walmart in our area out of queen and king sized black sheets.
+For our commercial haunt in 2015, we cleaned a Walmart in our area out of queen and king-sized black sheets.
 They made great backdrops for a wide variety of sets!

-If you don't have that many extra sheets lying around, get sheets of black painter's plastic, drop cloths, old tarps, or even old curtains and shower curtains.
-Again, it's going to be dark, and people aren't really going to be looking at what your maze is made of, as long as it's scary!
+If you don't have that many extra sheets lying around, get sheets of black painter's plastic, drop cloths, old tarps, or even old curtains or shower curtains.
+Again, it's going to be dark, and people aren't really going to be looking at what your maze is made of as long as it's scary!

 - Measuring tape